Alex Morgan Goes Shirtless In USWNT Championship Celebration

 That the women would party shirtless after their victory is no big deal; after all, they were behind closed doors, they had just won a major championship, and lots of women go out in public wearing little more than a sports bra.
 But, in soccer, going shirtless carries with it some baggage.

-Until a few years ago, [male] soccer players routinely tore their shirts off in celebration of a goal.
+Until a few years ago, male soccer players routinely tore their shirts off in celebration of a goal.
 However, that appears to have stopped around 2000 or so, according to FIFA, for reasons that are in dispute, and doing so now will result in a yellow card.

 Female soccer players, however, rarely (if ever) tore their shirts off in celebration, for reasons that should be obvious.
 In fact, so entrenched was this unspoken rule that in 1999, when Brandi Chastain tore off her shirt in celebration of the winning goal, like her male counterparts routinely did at the time, it was a huge deal.
 Brandi would later say that she wasn’t trying to make a statement with her actions, but that she was just caught up in the excitement.